-If you loved to see the babies’ course of ageing transitioning from infancy to toddling to going to schools, you are going to be a little (or perhaps very) disappointed with this move.
-After all, who doesn’t like to see the adorable babies toddling, tottering and teetering curiously around the house.
+If you loved to see the babies’ course of aging transitioning from infancy to toddling to going to schools, you are going to be a little (or perhaps very) disappointed with this movie.
+After all, who doesn’t like to see the adorable babies toddling, tottering and teetering curiously around the house?
 The Sims 4 will summarily skip the toddler stage of the babies’ growth and take them directly to the schooling age.

 The other major drop out from the predecessor is the pools, which you will not find in the people’s gardens or backyards.
 This comes as a surprise because pools are one of the reasons why the game became so popular.
 The Sims 3 would let you drown the sims by simply removing the ladders from the pool.
 Well, some of us derived some sadistic pleasures from it but it was definitely one big show of the game.

 The developers say that these steps were taken to shift the focus to more important content in the game.
 So, they simply made the decision on our behalf as to what is important and what is not.